AdobeDocs/experience-manager-65.en/help/mobile/phonegap-push-notifications.md

 1. Navigate to */etc/designs/phonegap/&lt;app name&gt;/clientlibsall.*
 1. Double click on the embed section in the properties pane.
 1. In the dialog that appears, add a new client lib by clicking the + button.
-1. In the new text field, add “cq.mobile.push”, and click OK.
+1. In the new text field, add "cq.mobile.push", and click OK.
 1. Add one more called cq.mobile.push.amazon, and click OK.
 1. Save the changes.